xythobuz/OpenRaider/README.md

 ## Building

-Do a standard cmake build and then run the resulting executable:
+Do a standard cmake out-of-source build and then run the resulting executable:

     mkdir build
     cd build